LivInTheLookingGlass/Euler/README.rst

 ..    and these tests not yet automated as in mainline .NET.
 To run these tests yourself, |test-cs-link|
 .. .. [#] (This target is not yet complete.)
 While these solutions do run in most browsers, they need to be bundled with CheerpJ first,
 ..    and these tests not yet automated as in mainline Java.
 To run these tests yourself, |test-ja-link|
+.. .. [#] (This target is not yet complete.)
+While these solutions do run in most browsers, they need to be bundled with Fengari-web first,
+..    and these tests not yet automated as in mainline Lua.
+To run these tests yourself, |test-lu-link|

 Coverage
 --------